meerachotai/benchmark_imprinting/README.md

 ### Run file: simulate_genome.sh

-Note on running file: for now, it does everything in the current directory so navigate to the right directory first (need to change that later)

 I have only tried it with 50 chromosomes (-n 50), and it takes around 10 minutes to run through the strainB simulation (might need to optimize runtime)

 ### Dependencies: